 Several Artist In Residency programs are available to help you incorporate it gets better into your curriculum.
 Learn More

+MAKING IT BETTER PSA from stormdoor productions on Vimeo.
+This anti-bullying PSA is the final product of five weeks of work by Christie Scanlin Dobson, with some amazing Middle Schoolers in Lawrence Kansas, for The Lied Center of Kansas’ presentation of the it gets better tour written and directed by Liesel Reinhart with The Gay Men’s Chorus of Los Angeles and Speak Theatre Arts.
 As Christie writes, “The kids had the opportunity to meet the cast and really delve in to the issues of bullying and the harsh messages we hear and carry, which come from within and without.
 These students want other kids to know that: IT GETS BETTER, and that the best way to survive middle school, is to hold on to yourSELF: create, be, accept and protect: yourSELF.
 You CAN MAKE IT BETTER.”
 Please help us keep the music and message alive of it gets better throughout the country by making your contribution today.

 Making a donation to it gets better and GMCLA helps bring projects such as it gets better and the Alive Music Project to your communities.
 Please contribute!